CrazyDubya/4o/faux_browser/README.md

 ## Example Fetch Command

-The content fetcher might use a command such as:
+The project provides a small CLI fetcher.
+Give it a text file of URLs and an output directory:

 ```bash
 python fetcher.py --sites whitelist.txt --output repository/
 ```

-Where `whitelist.txt` lists the allowed domains.
-Each run updates the manifest and fetch log for audit.
+`whitelist.txt` lists the allowed domains.
+Each run stores the downloaded files and records the fetch in the repository metadata.

 ## Mini Garden Proof of Concept